Make a Docker (container) image the easy way: using a base image

 What to expect

-If everything works, your terminal command prompt will change to root@ca9af9b92f3d:/usr# (but with a different number after the @).
+If everything works, your terminal command prompt will change to something like root@ca9af9b92f3d:/usr# (but with a different number after the @).
 At this point, you're at the helm of your shiny new virtual laptop!
+You can see the contents of your Docker by running the ls or dir commands and navigate within it with cd <directory name>.

 How to verify your Docker